 In this blog, we will learn How to process billions of records using Azure Data Factory, Data Lake and Databricks.

-We are having billions of audit data in Azure table storage and want to generate a high-level report so that the management team can take some important decision.
+We are having billions of audit data in Azure table storage and want to generate a high-level report so that the management team can take some important decisions.

 We tried different approaches to solve the problem.

 Attempt with Approach 1:

 Export Azure table storage data into a CSV file and perform a reporting using Excel.

 Excel won’t hold more than the 1 million lines of data.

 Attempt with Approach 2: